-Telemedicine: a crucial element for long term scalability.
-Through the Teladoc platform, we have been able to donate telemedicine capability to all our partner hospitals in Vietnam.
-This connectivity will allow foreign experts to continue advising and teaching on a regular basis without physically being in country.
-In the short term, we expect to enable a link with one of our foreign partner centers, thereby once again extending the teaching possibilities.
-In the medium term this will be rolled out in a few strategic clinics across Vietnam, thereby facilitating an outreach program to bring expertise and screening to remote areas without the large capital expenditure which would otherwise be required.
+Telemedicine and Technology Through the Teladoc platform, we have been able to donate telemedicine capability to all our partner hospitals in Vietnam.
+This connectivity allows experts from around the world to continue advising and teaching on a regular year-round basis without physically being in Vietnam.
+Our goal is to extend this capability to more clinics across Vietnam, thereby facilitating an outreach program bringing expertise and screening to remote areas without the large capital expenditure, which would otherwise be required.

 Technology needs are identified in collaboration with our partner hospitals in Vietnam.
-In the past two years alone, we have coordinated donations of £2 million of medical technology, including telemedicine from the World Telehealth Initiative to Hong Ngoc, Viet-Duc, K (Cancer), and 108 Military Central hospitals as a start to extending the national and international linking and treatment capabilities.
+To date, we have coordinated donations of £2.4 million of medical technology, including telemedicine from the World Telehealth Initiative to Hong Ngoc, Viet-Duc University, K (Cancer), and 108 Military Central hospitals as a start to extending the national and international linking and treatment capabilities.